 - Police, Fire & Public Safety: $72,000,000

-The City dedicates a portion of its property tax revenues to repay debt incurred for bond-funded capital improvements.
-The City will borrow the $439 million in four separate phases rather than all at once, allowing the property tax rate to increase gradually over time.
-The full amount will be financed over the course of approximately 10 years.
-As the debt service tax rate is gradually phased in, the associated tax rate will be adjusted each year.
-Use our calculator tool to see the impact on your property taxes.
+The city dedicates a portion of its property tax revenues to repay debt incurred for bond-funded capital improvements. $439 million is borrowed from residents in four separate phases rather than all at once to allow property tax rates to increase over time.
+The full amount gets financed over the course of the 10 year bond program as each of the four tranches are issued in increments of about three years.
+As the debt service tax rate is gradually phased in, the associated tax rate is adjusted each year.

 The overall G.O.
-Bond Program implementation plan is being coordinated by a designated City staff team to deliver the associated projects on-time, in-budget and as-promised to the public.
-Each project has a managing City Department that plans, designs and builds the project from start to finish.
-A citizen-led Oversight Committee reviews each step of the project management process and the elected Mayor and Commission officiates next steps.
-The independent Inspector General’s Office ensures that finances are used responsibly, information is transparent, and timelines are on track.
-See the Program's organizational chart!
+Bond Program implementation plan is being coordinated by a small team of designated city staff to deliver the approved projects on-time, in-budget and as-promised to the Miami Beach community.
+Each project is managed by a city department that plans, designs and constructs the improvement project from start to finish.
+A citizen-led G.O.
+Bond Oversight Committee reviews each step of the implementation process and the elected Mayor and City Commission officiates milestones.
+An Inspector General’s Office ensures that money is spent properly and information is kept transparent.